jantman/aws-docs-history/docs.aws.amazon.com/general/aws_service_limits.html.md

   Partitions         10
   Search instances   50

-[Understanding Amazon CloudSearch Limits](http://docs.aws.amazon.com/cloudsearch/latest/developerguide/limits.html) in the *Amazon CloudSearch Developer Guide*.
+For more information about these limits, see [Understanding Amazon CloudSearch Limits](http://docs.aws.amazon.com/cloudsearch/latest/developerguide/limits.html) in the *Amazon CloudSearch Developer Guide*.

 AWS CloudTrail Limits {#limits_cloudtrail}
 ---------------------